mgaudet/sm-script-notes/README.md

 Lazy parsed functions get `JSFunctions` created for them, and an associated `LazyScript` which holds the information required to generate bytecode should the `JSFunction` get invoked.
 The process of taking a lazy `JSFunction` and creating bytecode for it before execution (or inspection) is called delazification.

+##### Syntax Only Parsing

+The parser is [parameterized at certain levels in its inheritance hierarchy](https://searchfox.org/mozilla-central/rev/9eb2f739c165b4e294929f7b99fbb4d90f8a396b/js/src/frontend/Parser.h#54-65,101-111) to distinguish between a full parse and a syntax only parse.

+In a FullParse parser, nodes in the parse tree are full structs, holding on to sufficient information to produce bytecode.

+In a SyntaxOnly parser, nodes in the parse tree are simply enum values.
+This is sufficient to produce the required syntax errors of a lazy parse.

+It's worth noting that not all failures to syntax parse indicate an unparsable script.
+There are some constructs that the SyntaxOnly parser has insufficient information to resolve, and so in those circumstances we must fall back to a full parse.

 #### Relazification

 In some circumstances it is possible to throw away the JSScript (bytecode) for a JSFunction, and return to being a Lazy JSFunction.
 This process is referred to as relazification.